 The player is asked to choose between three options: 2-0, 1:1, 0:2.
 To increase the interest of the player, many sportsbooks offer additional bets in their lines like: "who will be the first to score five points" or "who will be the first to score seven points".

 How to Analyze Table Tennis and Bet Correctly

 Almost everyone has tried to play table tennis.
 Many will still occasionally play a game with friends or family.
 However, experts who follow professional competitions in the world of table tennis, understand the intricacies of the sport and are able to give the right advice are still quite rare in America.

-Tennis betting is popular all over the world, both on regular and on the table.
+Tennis betting is popular all over the world, both on the court and on the table.
 However, only a real expert in the sport can weigh the sportsbook odds and better evaluate the pre-match situation in table tennis.

-If you are not an expert in table tennis, then more or less simply objectively assessing the chances before the game will help you to understand basic tools like ranking, personal meetings of opponents and results of recent matches.
-The same introductory data is likely what sportsbooks will observe, so the pre-match line in most cases can be exposed by the player.
+If you are not an expert in table tennis betting, then more or less simply objectively assessing the chances before the game will help you to understand basic tools like rankings, previous matchups of opponents and a player's current form.

 Since table tennis games are played up to 11 points, the probability of an even total in the set is higher than, for example, in volleyball or badminton, where the set is played up to 25 and 21 points respectively.